Letting an AI agent touch your CRM and inbox sounds productive until it sends one weird follow-up after a lead already replied.

 5. Wait for a human before sending or changing sensitive fields.

-That first build saves time without letting the agent damage the record.
-Once the workflow is trusted, you can decide which low-risk writes are safe, such as adding an internal note or creating a task.
+Once the workflow is trusted, then decide which low-risk writes are safe, like adding an internal note or creating a task.

 Where AI Fits

-AI is strongest when it turns messy language into structured context.
 It can summarize a thread, classify intent, extract a phone number, draft a reply, or explain why a lead should pause.

 The Practical Rule